 In your heart of hearts as a parent, you want nothing but the best for your children because you know that they are capable of the best.
 You face a struggle as a parent to remain present with your children.
 You also witness their unique progressive growth one moment at a time.
 As a result, you may worry about their future and want to build their minds and spirits to the best of your abilities.
 In doing so, you can create expectations for yourself and your children that become extremely high-pressure.

-Adolescents, meanwhile, are trying to live their lives in the innocence and freedom of childhood while simultaneously preparing for the responsibilities of adulthood.
+Adolescents, meanwhile, are trying to live their lives in the innocence and freedom of childhood.
+At the same time, however, they're preparing for the responsibilities of adulthood.
 Too much pressure from you as a parent can sometimes worsen their anxieties.
-Therefore, it’s essential to be sensitive to the way your expectations are defined and communicated.
+Therefore, it's essential to be sensitive to the way your expectations are defined and communicated.

 Seek Support at Stonewater Adolescent Recovery Center

 Anxiety is commonly co-occurring with drug and alcohol abuse.
 If your adolescent is struggling with anxiety, help is available.
 Stonewater Adolescent Recovery Center offers primary residential treatment and academic support, providing life cleansing programs to build a foundation of hope in recovery.
 We provide a range of therapeutic treatment programs for each teen.
-Furthermore, because we know that each teen’s situation is different, we also modify each young man’s treatment program.
+Furthermore, because we know that each teen's situation is different, we also modify each boy's treatment options.
 Our therapeutic options include: